fvilarinho/framework/README.md

 2. **Gradle 6.6.1**

 To start using the framework, you should clone the project from BitBucket and then import it into your IDE.
 Now I'm using Eclipse IDE for JEE Developers.
-This IDE already has an integration with BitBucket but if you use an another tool and it doesn't have a BitBucket integration, you should use the git client.
+This IDE already has an integration with GitHub but if you use an another tool and it doesn't have a GitHub integration, you should use the git client.
 To clone the repository just run the command below:

 `git clone git@bitbucket.org:innovativethinking/framework.git`